csabika98/php-secret-server-task-csabasallai/README.md

 ## Installation
-In order to install it you will need MySQL/PHP Composer (or you can use the Laravel Docker Container -> https://laravel.com/docs/9.x/installation)
+In order to install it you will need MySQL/PHP Composer, you can use Wampserver or XAMPP (or you can use the Laravel Docker Container -> https://laravel.com/docs/9.x/installation)
 1. Clone the repository
 2. Change your MySQL credentials in the .env
 3. Run the DB migration